 This is a MassDOT-prioritized project and is therefore not directly evaluated using the MPO's TIP scoring criteria.

-This project will replace bridge B-16-165, which carries Blue Hill Avenue over the MBTA Fairmount Line and Franklin Line in Boston.
+This project will replace bridge B-16-165, which carries Blue Hill Avenue over the MBTA Fairmount Line and Franklin commuter rail lines in Boston.